Multiple Sclerosis

 Laboratory:

 Immunology Service.
-1st floor left..
+1st floor left.

 Clinical Unit:

-Neurology Service: 2nd floor right.
+Neurology Service: 2nd floor center.

 Ramón y Cajal University Hospital